cmeng-git/ffmpeg-android/README.md

 * Patches for Sub-module
   1. ./ffmpeg-android_build.sh includes the patches for the sub-modules
   2. ffmpeg-android_patch.sh applies patches to the relevant sub-module with patch files from ./pathes directory
-  3. edit these files to include additional patch if required.
+  3. edit these files to include additional patches if required.

-* x264.a generated for arm64-v8a has undefined references to its own .o files e.g. x264_8_... x264_10...
-Seems to be x264 problem.
+* x264.a generated for arm64-v8a has undefined references to its own *.o files e.g. x264_8_... x264_10...
+Seems to be x264 configure problem.

 Note:
 -------